spinnaker/spinnaker.github.io/reference/providers/azure.md

 Not supported

 ### Enable
-Enables an Azure Virtual Machine Scale Set to recieve traffic.
+Enables an Azure Virtual Machine Scale Set to receive traffic.

 ### Disable
-Disables an Azure Virtual Machine Scale set from recieving traffic.
+Disables an Azure Virtual Machine Scale set from receiving traffic.

 ### Create Load Balancer
 Creates a new Application Gateway in Azure.